k8-proxy/aws-jmeter-test-engine/jmeter-icap-poc/instructions/how-to-use-create_stack_dash.md

 <tr>
 <td> --grafana_url, -g </td>
 <td>
-The URL to the Grafana database's home page (typically this would be the "<Machine Ip>:3000")
+The URL to the Grafana database's home page (typically this would be the "MachineIP:3000")
 </td>
 </tr>
 <tr>